MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - All Log Analytics Workspaces should be treated as long-running resources with a different life-cycle to application resources within a regional deployment stamp.

-- Export critical operational data from Log Analytics for long-term retention and analytics to facilitate AIOps and advanced analytics to refine the underlying the health model and inform predictive action.
+- Export critical operational data from Log Analytics for long-term retention and analytics to facilitate AIOps and advanced analytics to refine the underlying health model and inform predictive action.

 - Carefully evaluate which data store should be used for long-term retention; not all data has to be stored in a hot and queryable data store.
   - It is strongly recommended to use Azure Storage in a GRS configuration for long-term operational data storage.